jdno/gh-workflow/README.md

-# 🚀 My Personal Template Repository
+# Rust Struct for GitHub Actions Workflows

-This is a [template repository] for my personal projects.
+This project implements a Rust representation of the GitHub Actions [workflow syntax].
+It can be used to read and write workflows for GitHub Actions in Rust.

 ## License